robotpy/robotpy-docs/install/ctre.rst

 ~~~~~~~~~~~~~~

 You really don't want to compile this yourself, so don't download this from pypi
 and install it.
-Instead, you can download a pre-packaged version from our opkg
-repository.
 Use the RobotPy installer and run the following on your computer
 while connected to the internet::

-  py -3 -m robotpy_installer download-opkg robotpy-ctre
+  py -3 -m robotpy_installer download -U robotpy[ctre]

 Then, when connected to the roborio's network, run::

-  py -3 -m robotpy_installer install-opkg robotpy-ctre
+  py -3 -m robotpy_installer install robotpy[ctre]

 For additional details about running robotpy-installer on your computer, see
 the :ref:`robotpy-installer documentation <install_packages>`.